Aintree

 Aintree is a village and civil parish in the Metropolitan Borough of Sefton, Merseyside, England.
-Historically in Lancashire, it lies between Walton and Maghull on the A59 road, 6 mi northeast of Liverpool city centre.
+Historically in Lancashire, it lies between Walton and Maghull on the A59 road, it is considered a suburb of Liverpool and is located 6 mi northeast of Liverpool city centre.
 In 2011 the parish had a population of 6,689.

 It is best known as the site of Aintree Racecourse, which since the 19th century has staged the Grand National horserace.
 In the 1950s and 1960s, there was also a three-mile-long international Grand Prix motor racing circuit on the site, which used the same grandstands as the horserace.
 A shorter form of the racing circuit is still used for various motorsport events.

-The northern terminus of the Aintree district is commonly referred to by the local populace as "Old Roan."
-This nomenclature is a colloquial moniker employed by residents and lacks formal legal recognition as a distinct geographical location.
+The northern terminus of the Aintree district is commonly referred to by local people as "Old Roan".

 History

-The name Aintree, thought to be of Saxon origin, means "one tree" or "tree standing alone."
+The name Aintree, thought to be of Saxon origin, means "one tree" or "tree standing alone".
 It is first recorded in 1226, also as Ayntre (the usual mediaeval spelling) in 1292.
 Eyntre occurs; Ayntree and Ayntrie, 16th century.
 Local legend held that an oak tree on Bull Bridge Lane (removed in 2004) was "the Ain tree" though the antiquity of the name excludes the possibility.

 The historic core of the village was a small linear settlement near the junction of School Lane, Bull Bridge Lane and Wango Lane.
 Much of the nearby flat, wet and boggy land was reclaimed for agriculture following the Alt Drainage Act 1779 (19 Geo.
 3. c.
 33).